Nestor Makhno: Russian invasion of Ukraine

-Following the Russian invasion of Ukraine in 2022, the legacy of Nestor Makhno and the Makhnovshchina was again taken up by Ukrainian anti-authoritarians that joined the Territorial Defense Forces (TDF).
+Following the Russian invasion of Ukraine which began in 2022, the legacy of Nestor Makhno and the Makhnovshchina was again taken up by Ukrainian anti-authoritarians that joined the Territorial Defense Forces (TDF).
 The Ukrainian Armed Forces also adopted the name "Makhno's bow" (Махновський лук) for their defense forces engaged in the battle of Huliaipole, which has occupied a key place in the line of contact between Ukrainian and Russian-occupied Zaporizhzhia.
 A museum exhibition on Makhno was damaged during the Russian shelling of Huliaipole; his statue in the town center was protected by sandbags.
 On 23 May 2024, Ivan Fedorov, the Ukrainian Governor of Zaporizhzhia Oblast, reported that the statue was destroyed by Russian artillery; and on 23 August the museum was reported to have been destroyed after catching fire as a result of Russian strikes on the town.
 Local authorities spent a month restoring the statue, which was unveiled on 11 September 2024.
-In London, a group of squatters inspired by Makhno occupied the mansion of Russian oligarch Oleg Deripaska, in protest against the invasion.
+In London, a group of squatters inspired by Makhno occupied the mansion of Russian oligarch Oleg Deripaska, in an act of protest against the invasion.